JustSpokenCodes/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map creates a new array where .forEach takes a callback and gets everything in that array. che

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function in an object
 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. global, implicit, explicit and new global finds whats on the window implicit

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? its what makes the constructor function work to gather info from the parent.
 ## Project Set up

 Follow these steps to set up and work on your project: